Monitoring ecological change with a growing network of phenocams

 Phenology and citizen science

 Expanding phenocam coverage is an important piece of phenology research, however, being able to analyze and classify images reveals another challenge for researchers.
 Many scientists have turned to citizen science as a crowdsourcing solution.
 With funding from NSF, Richardson and his postdoc, Margarate Kosmala worked with Sandra Henderson, a co-author on the Frontiers paper to create a pilot project that would engage citizen scientists in the classification of images already captured by the PhenoCam Network.
-The result was Season Spotter, a recently launched Zooniverse citizen science program.
+The result was Season Spotter, a Zooniverse citizen science program.
 Citizen scientists involved in Season Spotter identify phenological events and classify vegetation in PhenoCam imagery.
 Richardson says, “This results in scientifically valuable data that will be used to develop new automated image analysis methods.”

 Season Spotter is an ideal complement another citizen science program.
 Project BudBurst, where participants go outside and make ground-level observations of phenological changes in plants through the seasons.